Toma-Shops-2025/MyPartsRunner247/AI_DRIVER_TRAINING_SCRIPTS.md

 ### **Prompt 3: Earnings Tips Script**
 ```
-Create a 2-minute video script about maximizing earnings as a MyPartsRunner driver.
+Create a 2-minute video script about maximizing earnings as a MY-RUNNER.COM driver.

 Include:
 - Best times to drive (peak hours)